 Likewise, edit the Google Analytics – Landing Page data source and join the table with the one under Salesforce – Opportunities.

-Finally, the data sources are ready to configure with dashboard widgets.
+Finally, the combined data sources from Google analytics and salesforce are ready to configure with dashboard widgets.

 Configuring data to the widgets in a dashboard